ugrewer/APSIM_RotationTraining/README.rst

 APSIM Acknowledgement
 -----------------------------------------------------
 The APSIM Initiative would appreciate an acknowledgement in your research paper if you or your team have utilised APSIM in its development.
 For ease, we suggest the following wording:
-Acknowledgment is made to the APSIM Initiative which takes responsibility for quality assurance and a structured innovation programme for APSIM's modelling software, which is provided free for research and development use (see apsim.info for details).
+"Acknowledgment is made to the APSIM Initiative which takes responsibility for quality assurance and a structured innovation programme for APSIM's modelling software, which is provided free for research and development use (see apsim.info for details)."

 Acknowledgment of Country
 -----------------------------------------------------